The-Duchess/ruby-irc-framework/README.md

 - Tell the bot to do something
 - Tell the bot to change state
 - Control the Plugin manager
+- write to the ./log file when a hook is used

 ```ruby